 Babet Mooij and Jan Willem Naphegyi-Schouw

-The Academy team also began working more closely with educational institutions and universities.
-This included international partnerships, such as with the European Diplomatic Academy, to make greater use of each other's international and diplomatic knowledge.
+The Academy also began working more closely with educational institutions and universities.
+This included international partnerships, like the one with the European Commission’s European Diplomatic Academy, intended to make greater use of each other's international and diplomatic knowledge.

 Image: © Academy

-Group photo of the participants of the European Diplomatic Programme, including the Heads of the Academies from the 27 countries of the European Union.
+Group photo of the European Diplomatic Programme participants, including the heads of academies from the 27 countries of the European Union.
 This photo was taken in June 2025 in Poland.

 More learning activities on Diversity & Inclusion (D&I)

-We have started offering more learning activities on Diversity & Inclusion (D&I) to raise awareness among all colleagues worldwide and teach them how they can make an active contribution to an inclusive, socially safe working environment at the Ministry of Foreign Affairs (MFA).
-The Inclusion Plaza was further enhanced in 2023 to address and prevent forms of racism and discrimination.
-We have added narratives from internal and external experts focused on the MFA, and team training sessions on Inclusive Recruitment and Selection, as well as webinars on racism and discrimination to our learning offerings.
+We have started offering more learning activities on Diversity & Inclusion (D&I) to raise awareness among all staff worldwide and teach them how they can make an active contribution to an inclusive, safe and supportive working environment at BZ.
+The Inclusion Plaza was further enhanced in 2023 to address and prevent racism and discrimination.
+We have added narratives focused on BZ from internal and external experts, and team training sessions on inclusive recruitment and selection, as well as webinars on racism and discrimination.

 Image: © Academy